FStarLang/FStar/INSTALL.md

   3. re-build F* using the OCaml compiler from the code generated at step 2 (obtaining a faster native binary for F\*).

+If you build F* from sources you will also need to get a Z3 binary.
+This is further explained towards the end of this document.

 **Alternative:**  If you don't care about efficiency and about the .NET dependency you can stop already after step 1.